Tips and tricks to get the most out of Fitbit Versa

 Fitbit's first true smartwatch, the Versa, does more than just count your steps or track your sleep.
-Its mobile app has an app store, and a section dedicated to watchfaces.
+Fitbit's Versa rivals the Apple Watch, with its own mobile app store, a variety of watch faces to choose from and even mobile payments.

 The basics